Updated: Feb 27

 The first thing I did was decorate the living room/dining room the night before while he was asleep.
 I had ordered as many Pokémon decorations as I could online so when he woke he would be excited for the celebration.
 I filled party favors cups even though we only had 3 little dudes at the party.
 I was lucky to come across Pokémon fruit snacks!
 (When everyone was buying up boxed and canned foods.)
 The great thing about a Pokémon party is all the little Pokémon toys and Pokeballs your kids already have also serve as decorations.
 You may notice I clipped on Pokeballs from McDonalds on the blinds and set out little characters around the table.
-(Of course, I set out the presents too, in order to up the level on excitement.)
+(Of course, I set out the presents too, in order to level up the excitement.)

 Next, this dragon had his favorite breakfast, cinnamon rolls, before throwing on his Pokémon shirt for the day!
 If you want to make your own cinnamon rolls, Ree Drummond has a great recipe here.

 After we opened gifts we played games.
 Pin the pokeball was a big hit, even with baby dragon who hadn't quiet turned one yet.
 You can find this at partycity.com.
 I also hid all the kids' Pokémon and they had to run around and find them all.
 Afterwards, the kids had some time to play with the new toys.
 We didn't have a piñata because I was planning to do that for one of the other boys' birthdays, but a pokeball piñata is pretty cute.
 If you don't want to overload the kids on candy, you could even put some Pokémon cards in the piñata.